mrossini-ethz/parseq/README.md

 and called through `(html-tag "a")` instead of having to define each rule separately.
 It is possible to pass multiple arguments.
 The arguments can also be used in the parse options (see below).
-The lambda list of arguments specified in `defrule` may be destructured in the future.
+The lambda list of arguments specified in `defrule` may be used for destructuring in the future.

 ## Processing options
 The result from a parsing rule can be processed.